GauravvBhattarai/Interactive-eCommerce-KPIs-Dashboard/README.md

 - Captured methodology, insights, and recommendations
 - Created a user guide for dashboard navigation and interpretation

-# Key Insights and Business Implications in the UK
+# H. Key Insights and Business Implications in the UK

 1. Regional Performance Variations